I circled away from Crusher.

 My wounds weren’t healing any more.
 I was fully spread out, both bodies in the light, both casting each other as a shadow.
 The uninjured Lure ought to be altering the Hook’s form second by second, recreating it without injury.
 Where Wrecker had punched, however, remained a pocked and partially shattered chest plate.

 Somehow the two seemed to understand what I was thinking.
 Maybe everyone that they fought had this reaction.
-In any case, Wrecker through back her head and laughed.
+In any case, Wrecker threw back her head and laughed.

 “You think you gon’ get better, bitch?” she yelled through her feigned mirth.
 “You think you kin wait long enough, you gon’ feel all right again?
 Bitch, why you think they call me Wrecker.”